codelair-io/micro-profiles/micro-quarkus/README.md

 Compile and install using `mvn clean install`
 To run a live-coding environment `mvn compile quarkus:dev`

+# Issues
-## Using SmallRye Health in a native image
+- Using SmallRye Health in a native image
 Will just not work:
 https://github.com/quarkusio/quarkus/issues/1482
 https://github.com/quarkusio/quarkus/pull/1521